Writing copy is tough.

 Slovic, Monahan, and MacGregor (2000) examined the role of framing in percentages.
 They gave the following messages to separate groups of clinicians:

-- Patients similar to Mr. Jones are estimated to have a 20% chance of committing an act of violence.
+- FRAME 1: Patients similar to Mr. Jones are estimated to have a 20% chance of committing an act of violence.

-- 20 out of 100 patients similar to Mr. Jones are estimated to commit an act of violence.
+- FRAME 2: 20 out of 100 patients similar to Mr. Jones are estimated to commit an act of violence.

 Both messages are essentially the same.
-However, twice as many clinicians refused to discharge the patient when they were exposed to the second message.
+However, twice as many clinicians refused to discharge the patient in FRAME 2.

 To maximize the impact of your statistics, you should convey percentages in terms of people: